We are the ORIGINAL chicago Brewery Tour and Party Bus

 The guided brewery tours @ $59.99 per person (transportation AND beer) -OR- rent a Party Bus @ $325/4 hours (transportation only for PARTY BUS)

-SATURDAY 12:00pm GOOSE ISLAND TOUR: These tours are more geared to the "beer enthusiast" because we get full tours of Goose Island and another stop*.
+SATURDAY AND SUNDAY 12:00pm GOOSE ISLAND TOUR: These tours are more geared to the "beer enthusiast" because we get full tours of Goose Island and another stop*.
 The tour will meet inside the Goose Island Brewery at 1800 North Clybourn.
 Their doors open at 11:00, so get there early and grab lunch.
 Just check in at the hostess stand.
 We chose Goose as our starting location because they're a Chicago staple, and they provide FREE PARKING!
 That's right, baby bird, I said FREE PARKING!
 This tour will not drop back off at Goose Island!
 We will drop off at the North Avenue redline EL stop, which is less than 0.3 miles away.
 You also have the option of staying at the previous stop, or we can drop you off anywhere within the vicinity of Goose Island after the tour ends.
 We've just had to many people going back inside Goose Island when the tour finished, and causing problems/being to rowdy.
 Goose Island is a "family friendly" restaurant and will not tolerate drunken-disorderly behavior.
 The usualy stops on this route will be Goose Island, Atlas, and Haymarket.

 SATURDAY 12:00pm ATLAS BREWING TOUR: If our Goose Island route sells out, we have the option of using our second bus and opening up another tour.
 This route will meet at Atlas Brewing at 2747 N Lincoln.
 There is free parking off many of the side streets, but if you park on Lincoln Avenue, you might get a ticket.
 This route will drop back off at Atlas when the tour is finished.
 The usual stops on this route will be Atlas Brewing, Lake Effect Brewing, and Begyle Brewing.